 Unlike GTA IV, the police in GTA V don’t give up the chase too easily.
 Back alleys are a perfect hiding spot when being chased by multiple patrol cars, but then you aren’t entirely safe.
 Strangely enough, heading out into the hills is the easiest way to remove your Wanted level, even if the police should be able to see you.

 I’ve found the narrative in Grand Theft Auto V to be more enjoyable than any of the past Grand Theft Auto games.
 This time I actually wanted to finish it, seeing what happens to all three of the colorful characters.
 In the previous games I found myself spending way too much time causing chaos in the city, but with GTA V, Rockstar has included so much content to experience even outside of the main narrative, I never felt the need to go full-on Rambo on the city’s population.
-There’s also the ambitious online part of the game, which could be more addicting than the single-player portion once the game breaking bugs are finally squashed.Note: The Grand Theft Auto V review was written based on the PS3 version game provided to us for review.
+There’s also the ambitious online part of the game, which could be more addicting than the single-player portion once the game breaking bugs are finally squashed.Note: Grand Theft Auto V was reviewed on PlayStation 3.
+A physical copy of the game provided by the publisher.